Infineon/linux-example-btstack-hello-sensor/README.md

    - `TARGET_USER` is the user name of the target platform
    - `TARGET_IP` is an IP address of the target platform
    - `TARGET_PATH` is the path of target platform
-   - `FW_FILE.hcd` file is Bluetooth® Firmware file.
+   - `FW_FILE.hcd` file is Bluetooth® Firmware file cloned in [Using the code example section](#using-the-code-example).

-4. Add the udev rule in the target host board for HCI UART and GPIO to bypass root access.
+3. Add the udev rule in the target host board for HCI UART and GPIO to bypass root access.
 Use the following steps to create and set up a udev rule.

    **Note:** If you have root access, the following udev rules are not required; you can execute the code example with `sudo` permissions or by switching to the root user.